|Polychlorinated Biphenyls (PCBs)||en español|

 Swallowing large amounts of PCBs can cause coma and death.

-PCBs are listed as "reasonably anticipated to be human carcinogens" in the Thirteenth Report on Carcinogens published by the National Toxicology Program because they have been linked to increased rates of liver and skin cancers.
+PCBs are listed as "reasonably anticipated to be human carcinogens" in the Fourteenth Report on Carcinogens published by the National Toxicology Program because there is limited evidence of a relationship between exposure to PCBs and cancer in humans.

 Long-term exposure to PCBs may have serious effects on the liver, immune system, endocrine system, reproductive system, and thyroid hormone levels, which in turn may affect normal growth and development.
 Exposure may damage the nervous system, causing headaches, numbness, weakness, and tingling in the arms and legs; it may also cause learning deficits and changes in activity.